 "Let’s see what [Kim] does with Guam.
-He does something in Guam, it will be an event the likes of which nobody has seen before – what will happen in North Korea," Trump said on Aug.
-10.
+He does something in Guam, it will be an event the likes of which nobody has seen before – what will happen in North Korea," Trump said.

 Secretary of State Rex Tillerson said Trump was "sending a strong message to North Korea in language that Kim Jong Un can understand, because he doesn’t seem to understand diplomatic language."